How can singing help with dementia?

-Music helps to improve the mood, regulate the behaviour, and relieve the stress.
-According to researches, music therapy aims for addressing cognitive powers, problems, and to stimulate the emotional senses of the patient.
-Music therapy aims to give freedom, focus, stability, and to enrich the existence of the patient.
+Music helps to improve mood, regulate behaviour and relieve stress.
+According to research, music therapy aims to address cognitive powers, problems and to stimulate the emotional senses of a person.
+Music therapy aims to give freedom, focus, stability and to enrich the life of the person.
 Now, music therapy is a valid treatment.
-These activities are appearing to be beneficial for caretakers as well.
+These activities appear to be beneficial for friends, family and carers as well.

 Music in dementia care: